MicrosoftDocs/m365copilot-docs/docs/overview-message-extension-bot.md

 ## Build message extensions using Bot Framework

-There are a few ways to build message extensions, but to extend the capabilities for Copilot, you need to built one with [Bot Framework](https://dev.botframework.com/), which is a SDK, commonly used to create variety bots using C#, Java, Python, and JavaScript.
+There are a few ways to build message extensions, but to extend the capabilities for Copilot, you need to built one with [Bot Framework](https://dev.botframework.com/) SDK, commonly used to create variety of bots, including Teams bots.

-You can create a message extension using Teams Toolkit, which helps you to create a project by scaffolding a template that suits your needs.
+For development, you can use [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) for Visual Studio Code to build your message extensions.
+It helps you to create a project by scaffolding a template that suits your needs!

 ## Next step